PulkitUjjainwal/Image_Upload_Backend/README.md

 - Method: POST
 - Path Parameters:
   - email: String (required) - The email ID of the user.
-  - password: String (required) - The Password of hours slept.
+  - password: String (required) - The password of the user.
 - Success Response:
   - "success": true,
   - "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."